SGAHSCAJASCJ/Recaptcha-v2-Solver/README.md

 ### How to Receive Files
 After donating 10 USDT on BNB Chain:
-- Send the email to admin@dongxin.site and include the transaction hash.
+- Send the email to admin@easamail.com and include the transaction hash.
 - You will receive access to the model files (`models/`) and labeled data.

 ## Notes